 Work resumed in May 1874 but stopped soon thereafter when it was discovered that the station was being built on the wrong site.
 Four news acres, located about 1,300 feet away, had to be cleared before work could start anew.
 A circular, brick tower was built that was linked to a two-and-a-half-story, brick keeper’s dwelling by a covered passageway.
 The impressive lighthouse incorporated such details as a cut-brownstone foundation for the dwelling and sixteen ornate brackets to support the large gallery, situated just above a series of arched windows that circled the top of the tower.

-Outer Island Lighthouse was placed in service on October 20, 1874, with Keeper O. K. Hall noting in the station’s log: “It gives a splendid light.”
-The tower had a height of just over eighty-six feet, but thanks to the bluff on which it stood, its focal plane was a lofty 130 feet.
+Outer Island Lighthouse was placed in service on October 20, 1874, with Keeper Orator K. Hall noting in the station’s log: “It gives a splendid light.”
+The tower had a height of just over eighty-six feet, but thanks to the bluff on which it stood, its focal plane was a lofty 130 feet above Lake Superior.
 A head keeper, two assistants, and their families shared the dwelling’s nine rooms.

 A steam fog signal, located at the base of the bluffs near the tower, commenced operation on November 5, 1874, and was the first fog signal in the Apostle Islands.
 The structure was destroyed just a few weeks later when part of the bluffs collapsed on the building.
-A replacement fog signal was built atop the bluff the next year.
-In 1878, a second fog signal building was built 100 feet from the first to house a duplicate, ten-inch, steam fog whistle.
+A replacement fog signal was built atop the bluff the next year, and in 1878, a second fog signal building was built 100 feet from the first to house a duplicate, ten-inch, steam fog whistle.

 I had three persons to talk to: my husband, who was assistant keeper, the head keeper (John Leonard), an old man with but one eye, and a fisherman who came that summer and lived in a shack down the shore.